lodygens/fedid/doc/fedid.md

 This application launches an HTTPS server protecting an ``/apps`` path.
 Users must present valid credentials to access that protected path.

+Credentials may be:
+* X509 certificate
+* an external identity provided by an OAuth server

 ## Requirements